Robin Hood: Men in Tights poster

 The inciting incident occurs at 11 minutes when Robin arrives home to find his family castle seized, his father murdered, and his servants blinded - destroying his old life and forcing him to become an outlaw..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Robin actively chooses to become "Robin Hood" and declares war on Prince John and the Sheriff, committing to the outlaw life and the fight for England's freedom., moving from reaction to action.
+This demonstrates the protagonist's commitment to Robin actively chooses to become "Robin Hood" and declares war on Prince John and the Sheriff, committing to the outlaw life and the fight for England's freedom., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, The Sheriff captures Marian and announces their forced wedding, while simultaneously setting a trap to hang Robin's men - Robin faces losing both his love and his friends., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.